paulcw/MusicBox/README.md

 Oh, God no.  It runs for me but it makes lots of assumptions about the environment.
 Also the UI is ugly.
+It's basically a proof of concept.

 Other things that might serve the same purpose
 ----------------------------------------------

+VLC has a web interface that does a lot of this.
+It's probably a better solution.
+It doesn't have an interface that I like, but it's extensible; I probably ought to have implemented this as extensions to VLC.
+That's probably what the next pass of this project will be.

 The Google Nexus Q (that sphere) looks like it might do exactly this, including the hardware.
 This is such an obvious use case that I'm surprised that no electronics